imjoy-team/ImJoy/docs/development.md

  Importantly, `_workflow_id`, `_variables`, `_op` and `_source_op` can be used to implement interactivity between plugins, meaning if the user changed a state in one of the result window, the downstream workflow will be updated automatically.

 ### Run-time behaviour of native Python plugins
 You can control the run-time behaviour of a Python plugin process with the `flags` field in the `<config>` block.
-Next we provide next nomenclature and additional explanations to explain the different options you have to control how the Python processes running on the plugin engine interact with the ImJoy interface.
+The following nomenclature will be used to to describe how to control the way Python processes running on the plugin engine interact with the ImJoy interface.

 * **Interface**: web interface of ImJoy.
 You can have ImJoy running on multiple browser windows, i.e. multiple interfaces.
 * **Plugin Engine**: running in the background to execute Python code from different Python plugins.